syedzubinhafiz/supermario/design-docs/REQ3_Class_Responsibilities.md

 **SuperMushroom**
 1. Class Overall Responsibility:

    Increases maxHP of players by 50 and changes the display character from 'm' to 'M'.
-Gives play SuperMushroom status and allows them to freely jump until they receive any damage.
+Gives player SuperMushroom status and allows them to freely jump until they receive any damage.

 2. Relationship with other classes:

-   Implements TradableItems and ConsumableItems interfaces Association with ActionList class
+   Implements Tradeable and Consumable interfaces Association with ActionList class
    Association with CapabilitySet class